Experience-Based, Science-Based, and Rule-Based Modeling

 > Last not least, Rule-Based Models (RBMs} can play an important role in KHE projects.
 Not so much in the shape of Expert-Systems anymore, like proposed some decades ago, but often enough as arbitrary external restrictions in the parameter space, or restrictive relationships between some parameters.
 But as such, they most often can be easily integrated and fulfilled in an EBM's parameter set and KHB, respectively.

-> In this light, EBMs or sometimes networks of EBMs can be seen and used as a very powerful environment to collect, consolidate, integrate, concentrate, USE, and continuously refine the know-how from arbitrary sources (eg SBM, test, RBM, experts, etc pp) in any problem domain and application area, no matter how complex, interdisciplinary, or even scientifically (un-)explored the problem at hand may be.
+> In this light, EBMs or sometimes networks of EBMs can be seen and used as a very powerful environment to collect, consolidate, integrate, concentrate, USE, and continuously refine the know-how and experience from arbitrary sources (eg SBM, test, RBM, experts, etc pp) in any problem domain and application area, no matter how complex, interdisciplinary, or even scientifically (un-)explored the problem at hand may be.

 > As an example, the whole design (and manufacturing) know-how of a car (as a complex today's product) can be collected, stored, integrated, and refined in an appropriately structured network of EBMs, containing the complete and continuously refined know-how of a big team or organization, maintained over the years.
 Not only for the know-how of a single car, but of a whole range of car types, the car company might be interested in.
 So, the "development of a new car" can be reduced to a work of minutes (compared to some years today), by employing the appropriate network of EBMs, and something like "customer-specific car design" (and manufacturing) can become reality, if desired.